shitpoet/pclangpp/README.md

 - Only standard headers included with angle brackets (`#include <...>`) are considered.
 - Only `.cpp` source files are supported.
 - Header order matters; only common prefixes across multiple files are used.
-- If standard headers are included in unusual places (e.g. in the middle of a file), they are still detected, but correctness is not guaranteed (for example, `cmath` can introduce conflicts for the later part of file, but not for the earlier)
+- If standard headers are included in unusual places (e.g. in the middle of a file), they are still detected, but correctness is not guaranteed (for example, `cmath` can introduce conflicts for the later part of a file, but not for the earlier)
 - The tool is **not** a build system and does not replace Make, Ninja, or CMake.
 - Small Python startup overhead is introduced (tens of ms)